Michelle I. Cardel, PhD, MS, RD

 What she does at WW

 Michelle is an obesity and nutrition scientist and registered dietitian with a focus on the development and implementation of evidence-based healthy lifestyle strategies for adults and children, particularly those from medically-underserved backgrounds.
-At WW, Michelle oversees the company’s academic research partnerships and clinical trials.
-In collaboration with fellow scientists and teams across the organization, she plans and executes research studies, then implements and disseminates the findings for WW members, the scientific community, and the greater community at large.
+At WeightWatchers®, Michelle oversees the company’s academic research partnerships and clinical trials, nutrition portfolio, and science communication.
+In collaboration with fellow scientists and teams across the organization, she plans and executes research studies, then implements and disseminates the findings for WeightWatchers members, the scientific community, and the greater community at large.
+She also leads the company’s nutrition point of view using the latest in nutritional science, and works across the organization to translate the evidence in member content, programs, and beyond.

 Before joining the WW Science team in 2021, Michelle was an assistant professor at the University of Florida College of Medicine.
 She was also the founder and director of the University of Florida Obesity Research Alliance, and an associate director for the Center for Integrative Cardiovascular and Metabolic Diseases.
 She holds a PhD in nutrition sciences and a master’s degree in clinical nutrition from University of Alabama at Birmingham, and a bachelor’s degree in biological sciences from Florida State University.
 She also holds specialized training in motivational interviewing, acceptance and commitment therapy, implementation science, and is a dedicated advocate for diversity, equity, and inclusion.